PRIMECAP Odyssey Aggressive Growth Fund

 - Stock market risk.
 The chance that stock prices overall will decline.
 Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.

 - Investment style risk.
-The chance that returns from small- and mid-cap stocks will trail returns from the overall stock market.
-Historically, these stocks have been more volatile in price than the large-cap stocks that dominate the overall market, and they often perform quite differently.
-Small- and mid-cap companies may have less access to resources than larger cap companies, and their stocks may be less liquid.
+The chance that returns from the mix of small- and mid-cap stocks in the Fund's portfolio will trail returns from the overall stock market.
+Historically, these stocks have been more volatile in price than the large-cap stocks that dominate the overall stock market, and they often perform quite differently.
 Additionally, from time to time, growth stocks may be more volatile than the overall stock market.

 - Sector-focus risk.
 The chance that investing a significant portion of the Fund's assets in one sector of the market exposes the Fund to greater market risk and potential monetary losses than if those assets were spread among various sectors.